 - Cluster headaches are less common but are painful, intense headaches with a burning sensation or piercing pain behind the eyes.

 - Trigeminal autonomic cephalalgias occur on one side of the head near the trigeminal nerve They usually include red and watering eyes.

 If your headache pain isn’t described above, you may have occipital neuralgia.
-According to a study co-authored by Soma Sahai-Srivastava, MD, associate professor of neurology at Keck School of Medicine of USC and director of the USC Headache and Neuralgia Center at USC Neurosciences of Keck Medicine of USC, if you have migraine, you also should also be screened for occipital neuralgia as the symptoms can be similar.
+According to a study co-authored by Soma Sahai-Srivastava, MD, professor of neurology at Keck School of Medicine of USC and director of the USC Headache and Neuralgia Center at USC Neurosciences of Keck Medicine of USC, if you have migraine, you also should also be screened for occipital neuralgia as the symptoms can be similar.

 What is occipital neuralgia?

 Occipital neuralgia is caused by trauma to or infection of the occipital nerves, oftentimes because of a head injury or pinched nerve.
 The pain feels like a migraine, with burning and throbbing pain behind the eyes accompanied by shooting pain that starts at the base of the skull and radiates upward to the top of the head.
 At times the pain will appear on one side of the head.